w3f/polkadot-wiki/docs/learn/learn-validator.md

 :::info Within an era roles can change

-Within the same era, a Validator can be para-validator, block author, and participate in the availability distribution or the approval process.
+Within the same era, a Validator can be a para-validator, block author, and participate in the availability distribution or the approval process.
 Those roles can change between sessions.

 :::